Information for New Dancers

 - Partnering: Contra dancing is a group activity as well as a partner dance.
 Over the course of a dance, you will interact with everyone in the set including, but not limited to, your “partner,” your “neighbor,” and, in some dances, your “corner” and/or your “shadow” or “trail buddy.”
 So don't be concerned if you aren't bringing a partner to the dance.
 In fact, if you do bring a partner, and you both are newcomers, we strongly recommend that you split up and seek out experienced dancers, especially for the first few dances.
 Oodles of experience has taught us that new dancers get the hang of things much more quickly if they dance with experienced dancers instead of other beginners.
 So if you come with another new dancer, don't be shy ... divide and conquer!

-- Gender roles: Each dance couple is composed of a "Lady" and a "Gent."
-That said, same-gender dance couples are not uncommon, especially during an evening in which the genders are unevenly represented.
+- Gender roles: Each couple is composed of two dance roles: a "Lady" and a "Gent."
+Those terms refer to dance roles, not genders.
+Same-gender dance couples are common, especially during an evening in which the genders are unevenly represented.
 In such cases, the couple decides between them who will dance which role.
 During the dance, whoever is dancing the Lady's role usually (but not always) stands to their partner's Right.
-(Gentlemen... you can remember this by repeating to yourself: "Ladies are always right!")
+(You can remember this by repeating to yourself: "Ladies are always right!")

-- ...Go!: All dances are completely explained and “walked through” by the Caller before they are danced.
+- ...Go!: Don't worry about not knowing the dances in advance.
+All dances are completely explained and “walked through” by the Caller before they are danced.
 It is considered polite to listen quietly during the walk through, even if you are familiar with the dance.

 - Making Mistakes: No matter how long they have been dancing, EVERYONE makes mistakes from time to time.
 This is so common that some dancers even refer to the times in which they turn the wrong way or forget what the next move is as "the obligatory space out moment."
 So if you make a mistake or miss a figure, no worries!
 Relax, have a quick laugh, and remember: It’s only a dance!